-Whether you're running a personal blog as a hobby, or managing the official blog on your company's website, monetizing your work is entirely possible -- it just takes a good amount of time and effort.
+Whether you're running a personal blog or managing the official blog on your company's website, monetizing your work is entirely possible -- it just takes a good amount of time and effort.

 While there's no exact formula to start making money, there are some tried and true strategies you can start experimenting with to see what works best for your content, your business model, and your audience.

 Below, we'll dive into some of these monetization ideas and get advice from HubSpot's own blog leaders.

 When you think about blogging, you might think that it's a lot of work for little reward.
 However, blogging can be one of the top ways that you drive revenue to your brand or company.
 Blog monetization is the process of making money from your blog, whether it's for a personal brand or your enterprise company.

 How Do Blogs Make Money?

 Before we dive into the monetization strategies, you might be wondering, "How will my blog make money?"
 Well, your blog can make money in several ways including lead generation, affiliate marketing, brand partnerships, collaborations, or advertising.
 To find out more, you can learn about the types of blogs that make money and see which strategy would work best for your blog.

 Now that we know a few ways that blogs can make money, let's dive into the top monetization strategies for your blog.